gsmvenkat/Neo_sdk_v2/docs/Qr_code_link.md

 # **Qr_code_link**
-Generating qr code is the first step in QR code login flow
+Generating qr code is the first step in QR code login flow.
+Scan the qr code from the redirect url received in the response

 ```python
 client.qr_code_get_link(ucc='')